Ray L. Watts, M.D.

 “People want to invest in the future—in solutions that will have a real impact on our health, education and our economy,” Dr. Watts has said.
 “So the state and community want us to develop our ideas and capitalize on opportunities to lead.
 UAB can be one of the most dynamic and productive universities of the 21st century, and that is our vision.”

-Dr. Watts and his wife Nancy, who just retired as a nurse at UAB, have five grown children.
+Dr. Watts and his wife Nancy, who worked at UAB as a nurse before retiring, have five grown children.